In 1997, Apple was 90 days from bankruptcy. But how Steve Jobs saved the company proved he was a master of customer psychology.

 So while in September 1997, Apple had lost over a billion dollars, only one year later they were turning a profit of $309 million.

-The Psychological Power of Simplicity
+The Psychological Dangers of Choice Overload

 How Simplicity Can Make You Impossible to Ignore